Ukraine's coal mines turn to women to solve wartime staff shortages

 Although some women worked in the mines before the war, they were barred from doing jobs underground by the government, which considered the work too physically demanding, a policy in place since the Soviet era.

+According to the company, women only work in auxiliary underground jobs that do not require strenuous physical labour.

-"We do everything on the same level as the men-- unless its something very heavy that we can't lift," 43-year-old Natalia, who also works as a technician inspecting the trains, said.
+"We do everything on the same level as the men — unless it's something very heavy that we can't lift," said 43-year-old Natalia, who also works as a technician inspecting the trains.

 She used to work in a shop selling electronics until she lost that job when Ukrainian businesses closed their doors during the initial shock of the invasion.